organix/pijFORTHos/README.md

     start.elf
     kernel.img

-Put the prepared SD card into the RPi, connect the USB-to-Serial cable
+Put the prepared SD card into the Raspberry Pi, connect the USB-to-Serial cable
 (see [RPi Serial Connection](http://elinux.org/RPi_Serial_Connection) for more details), and power-up to the console.